 Status: This action item has been superseded by Action Item Nos.
-1 and 9.
-PacifiCorp is currently updating its wind integration cost estimates, and will include the results as Appendix E in the separate appendix volume for the May 29 IRP filing.
-PacifiCorp is also pursuing operational improvements for integrating wind resources.
+1 and 9 in Table 9.2.
+PacifiCorp is currently updating its wind integration cost estimates, and will include the results as Appendix F in the separate appendix volume for the May 29 IRP filing.
+Pacifi-Corp is also pursuing operational improvements for integrating wind resources.
 This activity is briefly described in the Resource Procurement Strategy section below.